srijanshukla18/kubectl-smart/examples.md

 # kubectl-smart Examples - Complete Guide

-This guide shows you **everything** kubectl-smart can do with real-world examples and use cases.
+This guide shows kubectl-smart's capabilities with real-world examples and use cases.

 ## 🚀 Quick Start